yuvabharathib/Projectwork1/README.md

 The system enhances road safety by discouraging repeated violations through timely notifications.
 It also provides valuable analytics for authorities to identify accident-prone zones and improve traffic planning.
 The project demonstrates the effective application of AI and computer vision in smart city infrastructure and intelligent transportation systems.

 ## Articles published / References
-1.Redmon, J., & Farhadi, A. (2018).
-YOLOv3: An Incremental Improvement. arXiv:1804.02767
+1. Redmon, J., & Farhadi, A. (2018).
+YOLOv3: An Incremental Improvement. arXiv:1804.02767.

-2.Shafiee, M., et al. (2019).
+2. Shafiee, M., et al. (2019).
 Automatic License Plate Recognition Using Deep Learning.
-IEEE Transactions on Intelligent Transportation Systems
+IEEE Transactions on Intelligent Transportation Systems.

-3.Bhattacharya, S., & Singh, R. (2020).
+3. Bhattacharya, S., & Singh, R. (2020).
 AI and Computer Vision for Traffic Monitoring.
-IJARCS
+IJARCS.